rishvanth-kp/its_a_scam/doc/content/10x_atac_seq.md

 Of note, the fifth column in the generated fragments file is always 1 since we have already removed PCR duplicates.
-This should not affect any downstream analysis, but it might affect any QC plots that are related to the number of number of PCR duplicates.
+This should not affect any downstream analysis, but it might affect any QC plots that are related to the number of PCR duplicates.

 ### Count number of fragments per cell barcode